PlatyPew/GCTF-challenges/Depresso Espresso/README.md

 Do `make all` in generate directory

 ## Distribution
+Zip file
-Compile Java Class Data
+- Compile Java Class Data
 	- Lolwhut.class
+	- Data.class
+	- Flag.class

-Java Serialization Data
+- Java Serialization Data
 	- output

 ## Solution
 Upon decompiling the files with some external programs such as [JD-Gui](http://jd.benow.ca/), we can retrieve the original source code.